-These restrictions leave us with a raw total of 106,383 workers in the sample selected that enter unemployment between 1994 and 1996.
-Summary statistics on major variables for this sample recorded at the time of inflow into unemployment are provided in Appendix Table 1.
-As documented in Table 1 below, 0.4% of these unemployment spells are right-censored at the end of 2001, and 7.1% end with no subsequent transition recorded within the sampling period 1994 to 2001.
-68.1% of all unemployed workers enter a regular job (non-THS employment), almost eight out of ten within one month of exiting unemployment.
-Another 2.3% of the unemployed leave for a THS job, the great majority (80.8%) again within one month.
+These restrictions leave us with a raw total of 106,383 workers in the sample selected who enter unemployment between 1994 and 1996.
+Summary statistics on major variables for this sample recorded at the time of inflow into unemployment are provided in appendix table 10A.1.
+As documented in table 10.1 following, 0.4 percent of these unemployment spells are right-censored at the end of 2001, and 7.1 percent end with no subsequent transition recorded within the sampling period 1994 to 2001.
+Of all unemployed workers, 68.1 percent enter a regular job (non-THS employment), almost eight out of ten within one month of exiting unemployment.
+Another 2.3 percent of the unemployed leave for a THS job, the great majority (80.8 percent) again within one month.